-- (1) With the mast vertical, raise the carriage high enough to place blocks under the load forks.
-This is done to create slack in the load chains when the carriage is lowered.
-Lower the carriage all the way down to the floor.
-Make sure the carriage is level, this will prevent any binding when the mast is raised. - (2) While supporting lift chains, remove the split pin and slide out chain anchor pins from the chain anchors of stationary upright. - (3) Pull the chains out of the sheaves and drape them over the front of the carriage. - (4) Slowly raise elevating upright until mast clears top of fork carriage.
-Move carriage to work area and lower mast. - ▲ Make sure carriage remains on floor and does not bind while mast is being raised. - (5) Inspect all parts for wear or damage.
-Replace all worn or damaged pars. - (6) Reverse the above steps to reinstall. - A Replace the split pin of chain anchor with new one.
+- 1 With the mast vertical, raise the carriage high enough to place blocks under the load forks.
+This is done to create slack in the load chains when the carriage is lowered Lower the carriage all the way down to the floor.
+Make sure the carriage is level, this will prevent any binding when the mast is raised. - 2 While supporting lift chains, remove the split pin and slide out chain anchor pins from the chain anchors of stationary mast. - 3 Pull the chains out of the sheaves and drape them over the front of the carriage. - Slowly raise elevating mast until mast clears top of fork carriage.
+Move carriage to work area and lower mast - A Make sure carriage remains on floor and does not bind while mast is being raised. - 5 Inspect all parts for wear or damage.
+Replace all worn or damaged parts. - 6 Reverse the above procedure to reinstall. - A Replace the split pin of chain anchor with new one